metagenomics/metagenomics-tk/docs/modules/export.md

 # Export

-This module exports a set of results produced by metagenomics-tk.
+This module exports a set of results produced by Metagenomics-tk.
 Currently the export for EMGB needs the results of the following tools:

 1. Assembly